binerogroup/documentation/_sources/networking/load-balancer/ssl-termination.rst.txt

 .. note::

    The cloud management portal cannot create just a listener but will create an entire pool as well.

-We do not recommend using it for this task but if you want to use it, simply navigate to your load balancer in the menu, click on the "listeners" tab and then press the "+" sign, after which you should be able to follow our :doc:`guide <launching-a-loadbalancer/cloud-management-portal>`.
+   We do not recommend using it for this task but if you want to use it, navigate to your load balancer in the menu, click on the "listeners" tab and then press the "+" sign, after which you should be able to follow our :doc:`guide <launching-a-loadbalancer/cloud-management-portal>`.

 Documentation for creating a listener using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client` is available